ENDURE - Ensuring Dune Resilience against climate change

 Partners

-The project has six partners from four different member states (UK, France, Belgium and the Netherlands):
+The project has six partners from four different member states (UK, France, Belgium, and the Netherlands):

-- Norfolk County Council (UK)
+• Norfolk County Council (UK)

-- Ministry of Mobility and Public Works (BE).
+• Ministry of Mobility and Public Works (BE)

-- Ghent University (BE)
+• Ghent University (BE)

-- Permanent Center for Environmental Initiatives (FR)
+• Permanent centre Environmental Initiatives (FR)

 Budget

-The total budget for the project is € 2.1 million.
-The contribution from HHNK is € 230,000.
-The Province of North Holland is subsidizing € 35,000 and Europe (Interreg) € 138,000.
+The total budget for the project is €2.1 million.
+HHNK's contribution amounts to €230,000.
+The Province of North Holland is subsidizing €35,000 and Europe (Interreg) €138,000.

 Duration of the project

-The project started on Jan.
-1, 2018, and is expected to run through Dec.
-31, 2020.
+The project started on January 1, 2018, and is expected to run until December 31, 2020.